cyneuro/bmtool/README.md

                      points
   --help             Show this message and exit.

-> bmtools util cell fir
+> bmtools util cell fi
 ?
 Select a cell:  (Use arrow keys)
  » CA3PyramidalCell
    DGCell